monome/docs/docs/modular/ansible/index.md

       * `1,8,12,16`

  If MIDI clock is received it will be used as the clock source when no external clock is present.

+### Preset

+_as of Ansible firmware 1.4_

+Holding `Key 2` and a short press on `preset` saves the current value for the following to flash as the default:

+  * clock period
+  * selected arp style
+  * hold mode (on/off)
+  * pitch slew values
+  * pitch shift values
+  * pattern repeat values
+  * euclidean rhythm parameters

 ## Teletype